 - Staging Fly System

 - Green Room

-The SMCS Training & Wellness Center is open to students in grades 6-12, staff, and alumni.
-Parents/guardians of current students are also welcome to use the facility while their children are there.
-Please check our calendars page for open hours.
+The SMCS Fitness and Wellness Center is open to students in grades 6-12, staff and alumni.
+Parents and guardians of current students are also welcome to use Fitness Center while their children are working out.
+Please check calendars page for open hours.

 Rules & Policies [Print]